Applied Optoelectronics call volume above normal and directionally bullish

-Bullish option flow detected in Applied Optoelectronics (AAOI) with 9,549 calls trading, 3x expected, and implied vol increasing over 1 point to 92.89%.
-Dec-24 30 calls and Dec-24 35 calls are the most active options, with total volume in those strikes near 4,400 contracts.
-The Put/Call Ratio is 0.17.
+Bullish option flow detected in Applied Optoelectronics (AAOI) with 9,946 calls trading, 2x expected, and implied vol increasing almost 6 points to 102.40%.
+Jan-25 50 calls and Dec-24 40 calls are the most active options, with total volume in those strikes near 5,000 contracts.
+The Put/Call Ratio is 0.10.
 Earnings are expected on February 26th.

 Don't Miss our Black Friday Offers: